oroinc/documentation/commerce/admin_guide/landing_commerce/sales/checkout/guest_access/guest_quick_order_website.rst

    By default, the guest quick order form is disabled.

-   To enable it, clear *Use System* and select the *Enable Guest Quick Order Form* check box.
+   To enable it, clear *Use Organization* and select the *Enable Guest Quick Order Form* check box.

 5. Click **Save Settings**.